Mother Daughter Date Ideas

 Make a snack stop

 A big day out demands snacks.
 You want to pack a lot into the day, so make sure you keep your energy levels up.
-Our pick is Gelato Messina's Hokey Pokey.
+A pitstop for ice cream or frozen yoghurt is a must.

 Have a chicks at the flicks moment

 Going to a movie together is a great way to create a treasured memory.
 Talk about what kind of movies you like and perhaps try something that you wouldn’t ordinarily see with the rest of the family.

 Lunch could be at a special spot that the two of you enjoy or you could use the day as a great excuse to try something new.
 The night before your date, you could look at the food options on offer, and ask her to do some research.

 When you’re out, pick up a few treats to continue the pampering fun at home.
 You could grab a bath bomb or two, new robes to wear, and maybe even a couple of sheet masks or a hair treatment.
 Set the scene for a salon at home and don’t forget to give each other manicures.

 Craft a keepsake